 The Emerging Creators Unit is an artist-driven, mentor-supported creative model; we look for strongly motivated emerging queer or trans artists who have an ability to work independently, are interested in creating original, text-driven, theatrical work and are ready to take their practice to the next level.
 The Emerging Creators Unit supports a wide definition of “performance”, and is open to a wide variety of themes, form or content.
 Proposed projects could be autobiographically or community inspired or entirely fictional, use conventional or unconventional theatrical forms, and could include a strong physicality although should also have a text base.

 Application to the program is open to queer-identified, emerging artists, age 30 and under with less than three years of professional theatre practice.
-Selected participants meet weekly as a group with Emerging Creators Unit director Sunny Drake and Buddies dramaturge Mel Hague (Monday afternoons, October to February) and are guided through a unique creative process that takes their project from idea to a performance-ready draft.
+Selected participants meet weekly as a group with Emerging Creators Unit director and Buddies' staff, and are guided through a unique creative process that takes their project from idea to a performance-ready draft.

 Individual creators who will also perform their own work will be paired with a professional director to stage the work for presentation; individual creators who will direct their work will be supported to engage professional or suitable actors; collaborative creations may include a director in their creative team, or be matched with a professional director.

 Applications are due annually in the fall and are reviewed by a jury.
 Short-listed applicants are invited to an audition/interview where they perform a short selection of their own work and discuss their project proposal in greater depth.